What is Ohm’s Law? Explanation, Formula and Solved Example

 The relationship between Current through and Voltage across a conductor was first discovered by a German scientist George Simon Ohm.
-This relationship is called Ohm’s Las and be stated as;
+This relationship is called Ohm’s Law which can be stated as;

 In other words;

 In any electric circuit, the Current “I” is directly proportional to the applied Voltage “V” and inversely proportional to the total circuit Resistance “R” if the physical condition of the circuit remain unchanged i.e. (Temperature of the circuit does not change)

 I ∝ V … or … V ÷ I => Where R = Constant

 Where “R” is a Constant of proportionality and is called Resistance of the Conductor.

 - What is Faraday’s Law?
 Laws of Electromagnetic Induction

 - What is Coulomb’s Law?
 Laws of Electrostatics With Example